matusstafura/stafura.dev-hugo/content/_index.md

 hideHeader: true
 ---

-Welcome to the personal website of Matus Stafura, a dedicated professional with a passion for SEO, digital marketing, and programming.
+Welcome to the personal website of Matus Stafura, a dedicated professional with a passion for programming and digital marketing.

-Here, you'll find a wealth of knowledge drawn from my experiences and insights in these fields.

 ### Latest Posts:

-{{< latest-posts-horizontal2 count="2" >}}
+{{< latest-posts-horizontal1 >}}

 {{< button text="more articles" link="/posts/" >}}